-Poet, novelist, essayist Adam Zagajewski was born in Lwów on June 21, 1945.
+Poet, novelist, and essayist Adam Zagajewski was born in Lwów (Lviv), Ukraine, on June 21, 1945.
 He spent his childhood in Silesia and then in Cracow, where he graduated from Jagiellonian University.

-Zagajewski first became well known as one of the leading poets of the Generation of ‘68' or the Polish New Wave (Nowa fala) and is one of Poland’s most famous contemporary poets.
-His books of poetry in English include Asymmetry: Poems (Farrar, Straus and Giroux, 2018), Eternal Enemies: Poems (Farrar, Straus and Giroux, 2008), Without End: New and Selected Poems (Farrar, Straus and Giroux, 2002), and Mysticism for Beginners (Farrar, Straus and Giroux, 1997), all translated by Clare Cavanagh.
+Zagajewski first became well known as one of the leading poets of the Generation of ‘68, or the Polish New Wave (Nowa Fala), and is one of Poland’s most famous contemporary poets.
+His eight books of poetry in English include the posthumous collection True Life: Poems (Farrar, Straus and Giroux, 2023), first released in Poland in 2019 and translated into English by Clare Cavanagh; as well as Asymmetry: Poems (Farrar, Straus and Giroux, 2018); Eternal Enemies: Poems (Farrar, Straus and Giroux, 2008); Without End: New and Selected Poems (Farrar, Straus and Giroux, 2002); and Mysticism for Beginners (Farrar, Straus and Giroux, 1997), all of which were also translated by Cavanagh.

 Zagajewski is also the author of a memoir, Another Beauty (Farrar, Straus and Giroux, 2000), translated by Cavanagh, and four other prose collections, including Two Cities: On Exile, History, and the Imagination (Farrar, Straus and Giroux, 1995) and Solidarity, Solitude: Essays (Ecco Press, 1990), both of which were translated by Lillian Vallee.
 His poems and essays have been translated into many languages.